G1ANT-Robot/G1ANT.Manual/appendices/common-arguments.md

 ## errorresult

 This argument allows assigning a variable, which will store the information about the exception that occurred when a command was executed.
+The variable name should be preceded by `♥`.

-This information is contained in an [error structure](../indexes/structures/error.md) with `type` and `message` indexes.
+The error information is contained in an [error structure](../indexes/structures/error.md) with `type` and `message` indexes.

 ### Example